2025 New Zealand measles outbreak

-Between September and November 2025, New Zealand/Aotearoa experienced several cases of measles in Northland, Auckland, Wellington, Taranaki, Nelson-Marlborough, the Tasman District, and Manawatū–Whanganui.
+Between September and November 2025, New Zealand experienced several cases of measles in Northland, Auckland, Wellington, Taranaki, Nelson-Marlborough, the Tasman District, and Manawatū–Whanganui.
 Notable locations of interest have included Wellington College, Wellington Girls' College and a Bluebridge ferry that travelled between Picton and Wellington on 3 October 2025.
 In early November 2025, Health New Zealand national director Dr Nick Chamberlain described the 2025 outbreak as the worst in the past two years.
 By 15 November, a total of 19 cases had been reported nationally.
+On 4 February 2026, Health New Zealand declared that the measles outbreak had ended, after 42 days had passed since the last confirmed case on 21 December 2025.
+There were 48 known cases during the outbreak.

 Background

 History

 New Zealand has experienced several measles outbreaks throughout its history.
 During the 19th century, thousands of Māori people died following contact with European settlers since they lacked natural immunity.
 In 1938, a measles outbreak killed 400 people in New Zealand.

 During the 2019–2020 New Zealand measles outbreak, New Zealand reported between 2,185 and 2,213 measles cases nationwide.
 Almost 70% of these cases had never been vaccinated, with between 700 and 735 cases (35%) admitted to hospital.
 Two unborn babies also died in the 2019 outbreak.
 Measles imported from New Zealand via travel led to an outbreak in Samoa, which reported 5,707 cases, 1,800 hospitalisations and between 83 and 89 deaths.
 Most of the Samoan deaths were children under the age of five.